cbm4scale/CBM-IPDPS25/README.md

 - The inference itself is executed by `benchmark/benchmark_inference.py`.
 - The alpha values used to convert the dataset to CBM format are defined in `benchmark/utilities.py`.

-Upon completion, the script generates a results file named `inference_results.txt`, which records the time related metrics for GCN inference.
+Upon completion, the script generates a results file named `results/inference_results.txt`, which records the time related metrics for GCN inference.

 #### How to Run:
 1. Open the `scripts/inference.sh` and modify the following variables: